Skip to Content

 Migisha, who grew up in a village in the eastern part of DRC, came to DU to network with likeminded leaders and cultivate skills to create lasting change in her native country.

-“While I’m still here, with knowledge and knowing what it looks like back home, I can be a bridge between people and other places,” she says.
+“While I’m still here, with knowledge and knowing what it looks like back home, I can be a bridge between people and other places.”

 At just six years old, Migisha lost her parents to the ongoing civil war—a harrowing reality that ignited her passion for peace-building.
-She became a poet, writing and reading poems, begging for leaders to listen.
+She became a poet, writing and reading poems, begging for leaders to listen and wrote, “Women are crying for peace.
+Children are crying for peace.
+So much blood is painting our lungs.”

 In high school, she continued to push for change within the school system, advocating for equality.
 That advocacy propelled her to college.
 With the help of a Master Card Foundation scholarship, Migisha attended Africa University in Zimbabwe, where she earned a bachelor’s degree in psychology.